 The Agbannaoags and Family

-The class members as Dubin describes them have been hard hit by the deficiency judgments that are set to ruin their lives and their families.
+The class members have been hard hit by the deficiency judgments that are set to ruin their lives and their families.
 More people than you realize are suffering under depressing and damaging debt.
 The Agbannaoags are a young hard working couple that wanted to build a home of their own and raise their family.
 The construction boom was still rolling like thunder in Hawaii in 2007, yet in the mainland the construction markets were collapsing.
 Jerry Agbannaoag planned to do a lot of the construction himself as many folks in the industry do.
 However, the Agbannaoags knew nothing about mortgage financing and even less about the weakening mainland economy.

 When the Agbannaoags went to search out a construction loan, the mortgage broker tied them up with Finance Factors, a lender some would say, appears to be “one step above hard money.”
 Finance Factors is a sophisticated lender.
 The President of the company was on the Board of the Federal Home Loan Bank of Seattle with an impressive financial resume.
 It would be hard to convince a jury that the executives at Finance Factors didn’t know how serious the financial lending market had become.
 Yet, in late 2007, Finance Factors authorized a construction loan mortgaging the Agbannaoag’s property for $710,000…on a short 1 year construction only loan – and NO PERMANENT MORTGAGE ROLL-OVER TAKE OUT AT THE END!